 This could be one of the most important business decisions of your life

-The fact is, unless you take steps now, your next of kin could end up having to take your place in the business, if your business partners can’t raise the funds to buy your shares.
+The fact is, unless you take steps now, your family could end up having to take your place in the business, if your business partners can’t raise the funds to buy your shares.

-Now in some cases that might be desirable, but in most cases it wouldn’t be.
+Now in some cases that might be what you want, but in most cases it wouldn’t be.

 A life insurance policy can solve this issue.
 A policy can be put in place for the value of your shares which, should you die, would make funds available for your business partners to buy your shares from your next of kin.